5G phones: How serious is the threat to US flights?

 Airlines for America, which represents 10 major carriers, has warned that this could lead to more than 1,000 flights being delayed or cancelled in bad weather and mean at times "the vast majority of the travelling and shipping public will essentially be grounded".

-It has also suggested a large part of the US aircraft fleet will be "deemed unuseable" because of restrictions on their operation.
+It has also suggested a large part of the US aircraft fleet will be "deemed unusable" because of restrictions on their operation.

 Do other countries using 5G share these concerns?